-- H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - If the data being reported are final figures for the 2021-2022 academic year (see the next item below), use the 2021-2022 academic year's CDS Question B1 cohort. - Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column. - For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "nonneed-based scholarship or grant aid" on the last page of the definitions section. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - If the data being reported are final figures for the 2023-2024 academic year (see the next item below), use the 2023-2024 academic year's CDS Question B1 cohort. - Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column. - For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.

+2024-2025 2023-2024 Final

-2022-2023 estimated 2021-2022 Final Indicate the academic year for which data are reported for items H1, H2, H2A , and H6 below: х
+Indicate the academic year for which data are reported for items H1 , H2 , H2A , and H6 below: Χ

-Which needs-analysis methodology does your institution use in awarding institutional aid?
+Which needs-analysis methodology does your institution use in awarding ng institutional aid ?
 (Formerly H3)

-- Federal methodology (FM)
+Υ Federal methodology (FM)

-- □ Institutional methodology (IM)
+Institutional methodology (IM)

-- Both FM and IM
+Both FM and IM

-Need-based (Include non-need- based aid use to meet need.)
-Non-need-based (Exclude non-need-based aid use to meet need.)
-Scholarships/Grants Need-based Non-need based Federal \$1,950,112.00 \$1,918.00 State all states, not only the state in which your institution is located \$1,062,298.00 \$114,891.00 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$11,773,754.00 \$6,743,840.00 Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college \$391,979.00 \$158,731.00 Total Scholarships/Grants \$15,178,143.00 \$7,019,380.00 Self-Help Student loans from all sources (excluding parent loans) \$2,616,434 \$1,768,698 Federal Work-Study \$320,858 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$0 \$0 Total Self-Help \$2,937,292 \$1,768,698 Parent Loans \$299,362 \$642,578 Tuition Waivers Note: Reporting is optional.
+Aid Awarded Need-based (Include non- need-based aid use to meet need.)
+Non-need-based (Exclude non- need-based aid use to meet need.)
+Scholarships/Grants \$2,681,919 \$0 Federal Control of the Control of th Ψ2,001,010 ΨΟ State all states, not only the state in which your institution is located \$1,338,624 \$21,596 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$14,292,699 \$8,100,618 Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college \$411,572 \$248,572 Total Scholarships/Grants \$18,724,814 \$8,370,786 Self-Help Student loans from all sources (excluding parent loans) \$3,018,961 \$2,104,989 Federal Work-Study \$125,000 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)
+Total Self-Help \$3,143,961 \$2,104,989 Parent Loans \$637,360 \$894,045 Tuition Waivers Note: Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
-Do not report tuition waivers elsewhere. \$0 \$0 Athletic Awards \$70,310 \$153,417
+Do not report tuition waivers elsewhere.
+Athletic Awards \$498,253 \$701,192

-H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.

-- Aid that is non-need-based but that was used to meet need should be counted as needbased aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time first-year students should also be counted as full-time undergraduates.